-“Your Iliopsoas stands out as the only muscle that connects to the upper-, middle-, and lower-body,” explains pain and anatomy expert Pete Egoscue, Co-Founder of Elev8d Fitness.
+“Your Iliopsoas stands out as the only muscle that connects to the upper-, middle-, and lower-body,” explains pain and anatomy expert Pete Egoscue.
 More often than not, Egoscue says, the question is not, How are your hip flexors functioning?, it’s Why aren’t your hip flexors functioning?

 “That’s a result of what I call, ‘the tyranny of the chair,'” he says.
 “When we spend the majority of our day chained to a chair—some of us sit more than 10 hours a day, not including the time we spend watching TV at night – our hips are kept in a flexed position, causing the flexors to shorten and shrink.
 And because the Iliopsoas is the boss of the body, when trouble arises within it, chaos ensues throughout the body.
 It’s like that old saying: If momma ain’t happy, ain’t nobody happy.”

 To witness the repercussions, look no further than your nearest office or café; “Everyone is hunched over their computers, heads jutting out, upper back rounded.”
 These are direct effects of shortened hip flexors.
 When they stand up, they’re also likely to collapse the hips, the tops of their pelvises tilting forward, a deep sway in the back.

 To counterbalance the hip flexor-sabotaging impact of our modern sedentary society, you’ll need to do more than just strengthen and lengthen your hip flexors, but it’s certainly start.
-Here are a few hip flexor exercises from Brian Bradley, Fitness Director for Elev8d.
-Please note: these exercises aren’t meant to be done alone, but within the specific sequence of an Elev8d workout.
+Here are a few hip flexor exercises from certified personal trainer Brian Bradley.
+Please note: these exercises aren’t meant to be done alone, but within the specific sequence of a workout.
 But try a few and see if you can pinpoint the hip flexor, activate it, feel the work.
 The first three moves directly target the hip flexors; the latter two indirectly strengthen it.